catseye/Quylthulg/README.markdown

     (sub)list, `foreach` will begin traversing that (sub)list (with the same body and current accumulator, natch) instead of passing the (sub)list to the body; and
--   *abortable*, meaning that the callback may evaluate to a special value `abort`, which causes traversal of the current (sub)list to cease immediately, returning to the traversal of the containing list, if any.
+-   *abortable*, meaning that the loop-expr may evaluate to a special value `abort`, which causes traversal of the current (sub)list to cease immediately, returning to the traversal of the containing list, if any.